 Hers is yet another articulate voice revealing how diversity of species is the cornerstone of ecological and financial sustenance.

 A recent task in our development of wetlands has been to fill the in-ground barrels that provided points of access to the underground water system.
-These barrels are about 3 ft. deep and if left uncovered, end up becoming a trap for wild animals.
+These barrels are about 3 ft. deep and if left uncovered, would end up becoming traps for wild animals.
 So, we filled seven of them with gravel.
 We have accordingly decommissioned about 8,000 feet of underground water line.
 The cement pads remain behind in tribute to the effective grazing system that prevailed on these fields.

 Given that there are no Mother Trees in these fields to guide new seedlings, we will observe whether new plantings do as well as they did in Phase I, where remnant Wolf Trees still presided.

 We fed our first bale of hay the other day to a small group we are holding in a paddock to ship to the processor over the next months.
 No grass of consequence remains in the paddock, so we brought forth some hay.

 One of the virtues of winter weather is it often enhances activity in the kitchen.
 Below left are two racks of lamb, one cooked sous-vide and then pan-fried, the other just pan-fried.
 In accompaniment are rice, black-eye peas, and eggplant.

 Check out the yolks of those January eggs!
 It is hard to manage hens in this weather, with freezing water being the biggest issue.
 But the effort is ongoing, and these are the result.
 An increment of news on this front is a young Mennonite man, by the name of Mahlon Stauffer, will be moving to our farm in March with his wife, Annetta, to assume poultry production.
 So, a next step is beginning to show itself.

 The lower two pictures are of lamb-filled enchiladas, before going in the oven and after.
 Lamb tacos and enchiladas are so flavorful.
 These are all products of Susan's restless hand.